MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/9_Export_to_DWC/README.md

 4. Enter the OAuth Client ID and its secret.
 <br>![](/exercises/9_Export_to_DWC/images/8_7.png)

-5. In the next step, provide a name for the connection (e.g. SAC_DSP_HackXperience) and create it.
+5. In the next step, provide a name for the connection (e.g. SAC_DSP_HackXperience_YourLastName) and create it.
 <br>![](/exercises/9_Export_to_DWC/images/8_8.png)

 6. Now, navigate to the Data Builder (you remember that from our first exercises) and create a new Data Flow.